How to Create a Worm Farm with Kids

 3. Find your worms.

 This is the part that kids love.
 You can now go searching for worms to add to your bucket.
 You want to use red worms.
 If you can only find earthworms they will work, they just won’t be as effective.
 Search damp and dark spots in the yard for your worms, or if you have to snag some at a local bait shop.
 You can even find Red Worms on Amazon!
-This is also a great time to talk to kids about how to handle the worms.
+This is also an excellent time to talk to kids about how to handle the worms.
 Talk about how important it is to be gentle and respectful of them.
 You don’t want to injure the worms or cause any stress or damage to them.

 4. Feed the worms.